Email FacebookTwitterMenu burgerClose thin

 Tips on Making the Most Out of 529 Contribution Limits

 • Over five years, 529 plans allow you to contribute up to $90,000 into a 529 plan without triggering a gift tax.
 But there are rules you must follow.
-Consult a financial advisor to make the most out of this benefit.
+Consider consulting a financial advisor to make the most out of this benefit.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Don’t focus too much on the contribution limits when shopping around for 529 plans.
 Each state sets them fairly high.
 Plus, you’re not likely to need to breach the limit to fund necessary qualified expenses.